 - Central heating

 Breakfast is worth the extra cost.
 A large table is laden with all manner of goodies: juices, exotic fruits and yoghurt, along with warm bread and croissants, homemade jams, local cheeses and cured meats.
-You can also order hot items: eggs Benedict, French toast with cinnamon, that sort of thing.

 - Restaurants nearby